 Enhanced Quality of Life

 Exercise stimulates the brain to release endorphins, which are our body’s natural mood enhancers.
 People who practice yoga regularly report feeling an enhanced quality of life and were happier overall compared to those who don’t do any exercise.

 Many people struggling with addiction find it difficult to cope with painful thoughts or emotions, which may have led them to self-medicating with drug or alcohol to escape.
 The controlled breathing techniques used in yoga help participants to calm the mind and regain control of thoughts and emotions.

 It’s common for people struggling with addiction to experience a lot of anger.
 Addicts can be upset with themselves, plagued by guilt, or be angry at people around them.
 They lack a sense of inner peace, which shows up as frustration and anger.
 Yoga poses focus on calming the mind and exerting physical control, both of which help to provide a recovering addict healthy tools for positively directing their emotions.

 Many addicts tend to have low self-esteem and a poor sense of self-image.
 Yoga stretches and poses help to tone the body and strengthen muscles, which can improve self-image.
 A big part of the 12-step recovery program is learning to accept your own failures.
 Yoga poses help to express that level of acceptance using controlled breathing exercises to improve self-control.

-If you or someone you know is struggling with drug or alcohol addiction, contact our addiction center in Cumming, GA at (678) 737-4430 or Peachtree City at (678) 498-6313.
+If you or someone you know is struggling with drug or alcohol addiction, contact our addiction center in Cumming, GA at (678) 737-4430 or Suwanee at (678) 498-6313.
 We take a nurturing approach to your recovery that is designed to help you regain control of your life.

 The Carter Treatment Center gave me a new chance in my life that I thought I had lost. -M.T.
 Read More Testimonials